- Should I have breast reconstruction?

 Preparing for breast reconstruction surgery

 As you prepare for breast reconstruction surgery, talk to your surgeon about what to expect.
-Breast reconstruction can make you feel better about how you look and renew your self-confidence.
-But keep in mind that the reconstructed breast will not be a perfect match or substitute for your natural breast.
+Breast reconstruction can make you feel better about how you look and renew your self-confidence, but keep in mind that the reconstructed breast will not be a perfect match or substitute for your natural breast.
 If tissue from your tummy, shoulder, or buttocks will be used, those areas will also look different after surgery.
 Talk with your surgeon about surgical scars and changes in shape or contour.
 Ask where they will be, and how they will look and feel after they heal.

 Your surgeon (or other doctors involved) should explain the details of your surgery, including:

 - The drugs (anesthesia) that will be used to make you sleep and not feel pain during the surgery

 - Where the surgery will be done